Tanzu-Solutions-Engineering/tanzu-platform-workshop/lab-tanzu-platform-developer-experience/workshop/content/02-deploy-our-first-app.md

 We can see that the Cloud Native Buildpacks for Java and Spring are being used to create a container image for our application, and manifests are getting generated for our application using the best practices from our Platform Engineering and DevOps teams.
 The build will take a couple minutes, so just wait until the process completes.

-Once the deploy is completed, you can navigate to https://www.mgmt.cloud.vmware.com/hub/application-engine/space/details/{{< param  session_name >}}/topology to see the URL for your application under the "Space URL" section of the upper middle of the page.
-Click on the URL to see your application's UI.

 {{< note >}}
 Your application might take a minute to start up, become healthy and for the app DNS record to propigate to your workstation's DNS servers.
-If the URL doesn't work immediately, give it a minute and try again.
+If the URL for your app belwo doesn't work immediately, give it a minute and try again.
 {{< /note >}}

+Once the deploy is completed, you can navigate to https://www.mgmt.cloud.vmware.com/hub/application-engine/space/details/{{< param  session_name >}}/topology to see the URL for your application under the "Space URL" section of the upper middle of the page.
+Click on the URL to see your application's UI.
+After you see the app page with an emoji in the center, go back to the Tanzu Platform tab for your space and explore the different tabs for your application.
+The *Applications* tab shows a list of all the application services we have deployed to our space.
+You can click on the name of the "inclusion" application to see some more details about the application.
+That view will be sparse for now, but we'll look at it again when we work with services later on.
+Explore the *Ingress & Egress* tab and click the chevron next to your application host name in the *Ingress* list.
+You can see some information about the route we currently have mapped to the application.

 Excellent!
 With minimal fuss and no knowledge of Kubernetes, you were able to deploy a containerized application in just a few minutes.
 Now, let's move on to the next section to explore this process in a little more depth.